tamberg/braille/README.md

 ```

 # Features
-In general, `braille` translates to Swiss Braille.
+In general, `braille` translates to Swiss Braille Volltext.

 ## Letters
 Use lower case letters `a` to `z`.